AMD's Xeon W-Killing 64-Core Threadripper Pro Lands in Lenovo ThinkStation P620

 AMD Threadripper Pro Specifications

 The Threadripper Pro chips differ from their standard Threadripper counterparts with eight channels of DDR4-3200 support and a maximum capacity of 2TB of memory, much like their EPYC server chip counterparts.
 All models also support 128 lanes of PCIe 4.0 connectivity.
-However, the chips feature a 280W TDP rating that stretches far beyond the maximum 250W TDP found with the EPYC frequency-optimized series of processors, which comes as a result of much higher clock speeds.
+However, the chips feature a 280W TDP rating that stretches beyond the maximum 250W TDP found with the EPYC frequency-optimized series of processors.

-The Threadripper Pro processors, which come with the 'WX' suffix to denote they are designed specifically for the professional workstation market, drop into specialized single-socket WRX80 motherboards featuring the SP3 socket, which is physically identical to the Threadripper consumer and EPYC data center platforms but features different pin assignments to accommodate the unique characteristics of the Pro chips.
-The PRO chips aren't compatible with EPYC or consumer Threadripper platforms because AMD enabled pins to support more memory channels and PCIe lanes that aren't enabled on the Threadripper consumer chips, and the company doesn't use pins that support multiple sockets on EPYC platforms.
+The Threadripper Pro chips come with the 'WX' suffix to denote they are designed specifically for the professional workstation market and drop into specialized single-socket WRX80 motherboards featuring the SP3 socket.
+The socket is physically identical to the Threadripper consumer and EPYC data center platforms, but features different pin assignments: AMD enabled pins to support more memory channels and PCIe lanes that aren't enabled on the Threadripper consumer chips, and the company doesn't use pins that support multiple sockets on EPYC platforms.

 |Cores / Threads